oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 ### `minimax-h3-video-ugc-multishot.json` — ComfyUI, MiniMax H3 UGC reel (GPU)

-Same image and bucket behavior as the LTX templates, but a different generator — MiniMax H3 (open-weights, int8) — and a different unit of work: one Run here is a ~12 s **beat** that can itself contain several internal cuts (the shipped example prompt holds two shots in one beat), rather than LTX's one continuous take per Run.
-A 30 s reel is 2–3 Runs of this template versus the 6–8 Runs LTX multishot needs for the same length.
+Same image and bucket behavior as the LTX templates, but a different generator — MiniMax H3 (open-weights, int8) — and a different unit of work: **one Run produces ~30 s with six shots and one consistent character**, versus LTX's one continuous take per Run.
 Needs a CUDA GPU, 24 GB+ VRAM recommended (12 GB works with offloading).
 Ships two workflows:

-- `workflows/ocean_h3_ugc_multishot.json` — renders one beat per Run.
+- `workflows/ocean_h3_ugc_multishot.json` — one Run, two chained beats, ~30 s out.
-- `workflows/ocean_h3_ugc_assemble.json` — concatenates up to 8 rendered beats into one reel.
+- `workflows/ocean_h3_ugc_assemble.json` — concatenates up to 8 rendered clips into one reel.

 **Native audio, no voice-conversion pass.** H3 generates voice, room tone and music in the same forward pass as the video, so there is no separate TTS step and nothing analogous to the